Have an upcoming trip to Korea’s capital city? Take the worry out of planning your entire trip by joining on some great

 Private Seoul Charter Tour

-You can choose a more historical route and see the cities five palaces, Bukchon Hanok Village or see more of the modern hits like Dongdaemun Design Plaza amazing architectural work by the late Zaha Hadid that makes you feel like you’re in outerspace or in the future, shopping in Myeongdong, or exploring the streets and best things to do in Hongdae.
+You can choose a more historical route and see the five palaces, Bukchon Hanok Village or see more of the modern hits like Dongdaemun Design Plaza, shopping in Myeongdong, or exploring the streets and best things to do in Hongdae.

 You can book your private tour in Seoul here.